mathieu-bellange/test-lucca/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+Run `npm run buld:prod` to build the project in prod ready and `npm run build:prod-fr` with locale fr.

 ## Running unit tests